Applied Music Instruction (Lessons) 2021-22

 As a matter of courtesy and good pedagogy, all students should inform their studio teachers as early as possible of non-studio repertoire that they have been asked or assigned to do in addition to their studio course load.

 In preparing for juries or recitals, students should pace their practicing carefully, doing regular amounts every day.
-Practicing, like any other physical activity, requires fitness and a daily routine; students who cram in many hours of practice in panic preparation for a coming examination and who have not been practicing regularly throughout the year, run the risk of physical injury, and possible serious interruption of their Applied courses.
+Practicing, like any other physical activity, requires fitness and a daily routine; students who cram in many hours of practice in preparation for a coming examination and who have not been practicing regularly throughout the year, run the risk of physical injury, and possible serious interruption of their Applied courses.